sNAtttu/AzureIoTHubNodeToolkit/README.md

-# AzureIoTHubNodeToolkit
+# Azure IoT Hub Dev Toolkit

-Azure IoT Hub Toolkit
+Simple toolkit for helping the daily development life with the Azure IoT Hub.

 ## Usage